The sandpile identity element on an ellipse: Main results

-In the following, we only consider matrices such that $0 < \lambda_1 \leq 1 < \lambda_2$.
+In the following, we only consider matrices lying in the fundamental domain of the Apollonian circle packing corresponding to $(x,y) \in [0,2]^2$ (see the discussion around Proposition 4).
+Matrices lying in this fundamental domain which also have positive determinant can be shown to satisfy $0 < \lambda_1 \leq 1 < \lambda_2$.
 A complete description of these matrices can be found in \cite{levine2016apollonian}.
-We use below that these matrices satisfy $\text{Tr} (A) >2,$ which can be readily proven from the properties given in [\cite{levine2016apollonian}] and [\cite{levine2017apollonian}].
+We use below that these matrices satisfy $\text{Tr} (A) >2,$ which follows immediately from the construction relating $\Gamma$ and $\Theta$ in the discussion before Proposition 4.